Atom Learning logo

 One of the most effective ways to prepare for GCSE exams is to complete past papers under realistic, timed conditions.

 It’s not just about completing the questions, it’s about practising in a way that feels like the real exam.
-This helps students become more familiar with the pressure, structure, and timing they’ll face on the exam day.
+This helps you become more familiar with the pressure, structure, and timing they’ll face on the exam day.

 Practising in exam-like conditions supports: